-Rolo is a cone-shaped caramel filled chocolate that comes in a package shaped as a “roll”, and each piece of candy is stacked on top of each other in the package.
-Rolos are truncated where each stacking piece of candy connects via their top and bottom; this allows the consumer to break off a piece of candy from the piece it is connected to in the stack, so that each piece of Rolo candy can be eaten separately.
-Rolos are connected to each other via their top area and bottom area, and are made to be broken off cleanly from from one another.
-Rolo candies are shaped like a cone, but some view them as frustum shaped.
-Rolos are brown in color, small, and have brown-golden colored caramel inside the chocolate outer shell.
-Rolo is a fairly dense candy, with each piece having a bit of weight in the hand regardless of the candies small size, or perhaps due to it.
+Rolo candies are shaped like a cone, but some view them as frustum-shaped they are brown in color, small, and have brown-golden colored caramel inside the chocolate outer shell.
+It is a fairly dense candy, with each piece having a bit of weight in the hand regardless of the candy’s small size, or perhaps due to it.
 It is believed by some that Rolo candy was introduced December 21, 1937, though trademark filing for Rolo candy puts its first use date at 1937/12/15.
-The company that invented Rolo is Mackintosh’s, who was later named Rowntree-Mackintosh, with the company listed in its first trademark filing as John Mackintosh & Sons, Ltd.
+The company that invented Rolo is Mackintosh’s, which was later named Rowntree-Mackintosh, with the company listed in its first trademark filing as John Mackintosh & Sons, Ltd.

 History And Information

 Rolo has produced several versions and spin-offs to the original variety.
-Some of these include both Mini Rolos and Big Rolos, both made very similar to the original Rolo variety.
-Some spin-offs to Rolos are Rolo Caramel Frozen Dessert Sandwiches, Rolo Biscuits, and Rolo branded Ice Cream Cones.
-Other types of Rolos include the Rolo Sharing Block, a hybrid between a Rolo and a more traditional candy bar you might find with something like a Hershey’s bar.
+Some of these include both Mini Rolos and Big Rolos, both made very similar to the original variety.
+Some spin-offs are Caramel Frozen Dessert Sandwiches, Biscuits, and branded Ice Cream Cones.
+Other types include the Sharing Block, a hybrid between a Rolo and a more traditional candy bar you might find with something like a Hershey’s bar.
 The Rolo brand refers to its packages as “tubes”, and also sells them in 3 pack and 4 pack bags.

 The Year Rolo Was Invented